Frequently Asked Questions about Marriage Licensing

-We lost or the marriage license forms were destroyed?
+We lost our marriage license forms, or they were destroyed.
 What can we do?

 I need to get a Single Status form to marry in another country.
 Can you direct me?
 Does Washington State require a Single Status or No Impediment form?

-- Washington State does not require submittal of a Single Status or No Impediment form.
-If you are getting married in a location that requires proof that you are not already married, use this link for more information: Single Status or No Impediment forms.
+Washington State does not require submittal of a Single Status or No Impediment form.
+If you are getting married in a location that requires proof that you are not already married, use this link for more information: Single Status or No Impediment.

 Does Washington State allow same-sex marriages?

-We are a same-sex couple that got married in another jurisdiction that recognizes same-sex marriages.
-Do we need to re-apply?
+We are a same-sex couple that got legally married in another state that allows same-sex marriage.
+Do we need to re-apply in Washington State?

 We got our license.
 Are we married?